 There are basically two types of signals on shortwave radio: voice and data.

-All shortwave receivers will pick up voice communications, but for most types of voice communication (with the exception of international broadcast stations) you will need a radio with sideband mode (it may be labeled BFO, CW, or LSB/USB).
+All shortwave receivers will pick up voice communications that use "AM" mode, but for most types of voice communication (with the exception of international broadcast stations) you will need a radio with sideband mode (it may be labeled BFO, CW, or LSB/USB).
 If you're tuning around and hear an unintelligible voice (sounds like Donald Duck, or the parents in the Peanuts cartoons), that's sideband.
 If your radio has "upper sideband" and "lower sideband" settings, you may need to try each, and tune around a bit, to figure out which setting works for that transmission.

 Most of the sounds (beeps, squeeks, screeches and squawks) you will hear are data signals.
-Many of these can be decoded using a computer and inexpensive software, but some are encrypted (and therefore cannot be decoded), while others require very expensive software.
-Digital signals are decoded by connecting the radio's headphone jack (or "line out" jack if your radio has one) to the "line in" jack on the computer's sound card.
+Some of these can be decoded using a computer and inexpensive software, but some are encrypted (and therefore cannot be decoded), while others require very expensive software.
+A growing number of these are continuous or intermittent growling sounds that consist of encrypted voice or over-the-horizon radar signals; there is no way to decode these.
+But there are digital signals that can be decoded by connecting the radio's headphone jack (or "line out" jack if your radio has one) to the "line in" or "microphone" jack on you computer.
 You will need to keep the radio volume low.
 If there is no "line in" jack on your computer, it may be possible to use the microphone jack, but you will have to turn the radio volume down very low.
+Examples of signals that can be decoded are weather maps sent via facsimile to ships at sea, and messages sent to aircraft on international flights.

-You will need a decent antenna to receive worldwide shortwave signals.
+You will need a decent antenna to receive worldwide shortwave signals (in other words, something a bit better than the telescoping "whip" antenna that may have come with your radio).
 Luckily, you don't need anything fancy - a long piece of wire strung between your house and a tree or pole will do just fine.
 It's best if the majority of your wire antenna is located away from your house, so as to minimize interference from home appliances.
 About 20-40 feet (6-12 meters) of wire is generally sufficient; if you're in a rural area, double that is even better (in urban areas interference can overwhelm longer wire antennas).
 Running one end through a window or into a hole in the wall directly to your radio will produce acceptable results, but make sure to leave it unplugged from the radio unless you're using it - the static that can build up in the wire from wind, rain or snow can damage the sensitive electronic components in some (especially newer) radios.
 This also provides some protection from lightning, but ideally you should have your wire antenna connected to a ground rod through a lightning protection device.

 The other major factor affecting your reception of shortwave signals is called propagation.
 Propagation refers to the atmospheric conditions that affect radio reception.
 In addition, your elevation, the time of day, the season, even conditions on the sun (including solar storms and the sunspot count) all affect radio reception.
 In general, during the day the higher portion of the shortwave dial (above 10 MHz) is most active, while at night the lower portion (below 10 MHz) is most active.
 Winter is much better for long-distance reception than summer, and periods of high sunspot count help as well.
 The higher your elevation the better, but this is not a critical element.
 Do not use your radio during a thunderstorm - even if your antenna is not hit directly, lightning can induce large enough electrical charges into your wire antenna to fry your radio!